Colonial Theatre (Idaho Falls, Idaho): Administration

 In 1990, the Idaho Falls Arts Council was formed as a private, non-profit organization, with the mission to "promote, advocate, and present a broad spectrum of visual and performing arts in Eastern Idaho."

-In 1994, the old theater's owners, Dick Clayton, Sr. and his son Steve Clayton, donated the theater and adjacent buildings to the Council.
+In 1994, the old theater's owners, Dick Clayton Sr. and his son Steve Clayton, donated the theater and adjacent buildings to the council.
 The Council soon launched a capital campaign to restore the space, which was deemed "the Phantom project."
 An anonymous donor, "the Phantom," had challenged the community to raise half of the total cost of the renovation by agreeing to match any donation to the center up to $950,000.
 The campaign was a success, and after three years, $4.2 million was raised to renovate the Colonial Theater and the adjacent buildings, turning them into a regional visual and performing arts center.
 The "Phantom" turned out to be a couple, Miles Jamison Willard and Virginia Willard, who also chaired the capital campaign.
 The renovated complex was named the Willard Arts Center, in their honor.
-When Miles Willard died on November 26, 2004 after a long battle with Alzheimer's disease, his viewing was held in the Willard Arts Center.
+When Miles Willard died on November 26, 2004, after a long battle with Alzheimer's disease, his viewing was held in the Willard Arts Center.

 Architecture

 During the Paramount Theater era, much of the theater's original architecture had been hidden.
-During the process of renovation, documents that appeared to be the original blueprints for the Colonial Theater were discovered within in a downstairs wall; those plans helped greatly with the restoration.
+During the process of renovation, documents that appeared to be the original blueprints for the Colonial Theater were discovered in a downstairs wall; those plans helped greatly with the restoration.
 During that same period, a local tradesman informed the theater that there was a beautiful stained glass window under the tiles above the marquee in the front of the theater.
 People believe that the window was covered over during a 1952 renovation, after Fox Motion Picture Studios of Hollywood bought the theater.

 Workers also removed the soggy carpet to discover black and white tiles running the entire length of the lobby.
 Work-release inmates uncovered the original 1919 Greek neoclassical border, which runs along the entire ceiling of the lobby.
 Arts Council staff cleaned and restored this border to its original beauty.
 The original footlights were at the front of the stage protected by Plexiglas and were the primary colors used to light the stage until 2014 when they were replaced by modern lighting.
 It was decided at that time that the theater would revert to its original vaudeville name The Colonial Theatre, and that live performances would reign once again.

 On March 13, 1999, the renovated 988-seat Colonial Theater reopened to the public with a performance by jazz performer Ray Charles.